SimplyEdit/simplyflow/README.md

 # Introduction

+SimplyFlow implements flow based programming in javascript using signals and effects.
+It als implements reactive databinding.

-SimplyFlow is a collection of components intenden to be used with SimplyView[https://github.com/simplyedit/simplyview/] , but they can also be used standalone.
-SimplyFlow is experimental and, once vetted will be integrated into SimplyView.
+SimplyFlow is intended to be used with [SimplyView](https://github.com/simplyedit/simplyview/) , but can also be used standalone.
+SimplyFlow is experimental and, once vetted, will be integrated into SimplyView.

 ## Install